To download the Constitution & Bylaws as a document click here: NABJCC_Bylaws_FINAL AMENDMENTS ADOPTED 5 20 2021docx

 - The Treasurer’s signature is mandatory for any and all disbursements of funds on behalf of NABJ-CC.

 - Should any disbursement of funds appear to be unlawful, the Treasurer shall submit the question of the legality of such order for the vote of the Executive Board, and s/he shall follow the course outlined by the majority vote of the Executive Board and in compliance with applicable Federal, State and local laws and regulations

 - Candidates being considered for Treasurer must submit, as part of their successful applications, substantive professional experience in the practice of financial accounting.

 - No check or electronic withdrawals and/or payments shall be issued without the signature and/or approval of two of the six voting officers.

 - The Board shall establish rules as necessary to assure the Treasurer maintains compliance with governing laws, regulations and standards of practice.

 Article V. Duties and Description of the Parliamentarian.

 Section 1.
 The Parliamentarian shall be a non-voting member of the Executive Board.
 The Parliamentarian shall be selected from the Association’s membership by the President and approved by the Board of Directors.
 The Parliamentarian shall be responsible for ensuring compliance of NABJ-CC to its Bylaws and Constitution and Rules, maintaining proper parliamentary procedure and overseeing elections and amendments.

+Section 2.
 This provision is not to be construed as a restriction on the Parliamentarian in casting ballots on matters before the Association.